confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 Workload:

-: {{-WIMSE}} defines 'Workload' as "an instance of software executing for a specific purpose.
-Here we restrict that definition to the portion of the software instance and its configuration that is subject to Remote Attestation.
+: {{-WIMSE}} defines 'Workload' as "an instance of software executing for a specific purpose".
+Here we restrict that definition to the portions of the deployed software and its configuration that are subject to Remote Attestation.

 Workload Identifier: